 Seada and Mawerdi are like any Hamlin Midwives.
 They are two remarkable women who work tirelessly to save lives and provide quality maternal healthcare for women with limited access to healthcare.

 Following the completion of their four year Bachelor of Science Degree at the Hamlin College of Midwives, Seada and Mawerdi returned home to work at a nearby Hamlin-supported midwifery clinic and provide care for women in their local communities.
 They provide new and expecting mothers with pre and perinatal care; and the best possibility for a safe birth.

 For Mawerdi, the personal motivation to serve her community was shaped by witnessing the devastation that an obstetric fistula injury caused to a relative of hers.
 For Seada, her lifelong dream of working in health was realised when she was offered a scholarship to study at the Hamlin College of Midwives.

 A pioneering way to treat fistula

 Throughout her 60 years in Ethiopia, one of Dr Catherine Hamlin’s great achievements was the establishment of the Hamlin College of Midwives in 2007.
-Since then, 145 midwives have graduated and now work in 66 rural Hamlin-supported clinics in rural Ethiopia.
+Since then, 145 midwives have graduated and now work in over 50 Hamlin-supported midwifery clinics in rural Ethiopia.
 The Hamlin College of Midwives recruits exceptional high school graduates from regional Ethiopia have access to a midwifery college and provide high quality, free education to complete their midwifery training and the return home to benefit women in their communities.